 If your baby develops a dry, itchy rash, itching and swelling of the face, lips, or mouth after consuming dairy products he may be allergic to one of the proteins in cow’s milk rather than being lactose intolerant.
 So there is a difference.

-How to avoid symptoms of lactose intolerance and milk allergies
+How to avoid or prevent symptoms of lactose intolerance and milk allergies

-- Avoid milk and dairy products and foods and supplements that contain lactose.
-Thanks to recent legislation, products containing milk ingredients and other food allergens must be clearly shown on the labels.
+1 Avoid milk and dairy and products containing lactose.
+Thanks to recent legislation, products containing lactose, milk ingredients and other food allergens must be clearly shown on the labels.

-- Try lactose-free dairy products.
-They may have all the nutrients of regular dairy products without the lactose.
+2 Try lactose free and dairy free products.
+They may have all the same nutrients as the regular dairy products.
 Just be sure to read the labels.

-- Check with your doctor about trying supplements and probiotics to help ease or prevent the symptoms.
+3 Check with your doctor and trying supplement and probiotics to help ease or prevent the symptoms.